superlime/ZoomHoverGold/README.md

 Philosophy:
 ===========

-HoverFree GOLD! will be free to use and help people preview a linked image.
+ZoomHover GOLD! will be free to use and help people preview a linked image.

-HoverFree GOLD! will never inject advertising, referral links, adware, spyware, etc.
+ZoomHover GOLD! will never inject advertising, referral links, adware, spyware, etc.

-HoverFree GOLD! will never track or record browsing activity without you specifically telling it to (i.e. Reddit Gold visited links work by submitting a POST request to the Reddit API, telling it you visited a link.
+ZoomHover GOLD! will never track or record browsing activity without you specifically telling it to (i.e. Reddit Gold visited links work by submitting a POST request to the Reddit API, telling it you visited a link.
 To get this functionality, you have to explicitly enable it in the options.
 Default setting is off.)

-HoverFree GOLD! source and change history will always be visible on github, for maximum transparency into any updates or modifications.
+ZoomHover GOLD! source and change history will always be visible on github, for maximum transparency into any updates or modifications.